Do you need specialist travel insurance for Osteoporosis?

 While we all want to keep the costs of our holiday down where possible, the cost of your insurance policy will depend on the severity of your condition.
 This will be determined through some easy to complete online health questions and it’s important that your cover accurately reflects your requirements.
-However, it is possible to find cheap cover, and at Medical Travel Compared, we compare cover for osteoporosis from as little as £11.24*.
+However, it is possible to find cheap cover, and at Medical Travel Compared.
 Why not get a quote today and see how much you can save?

-* Price is based on 1 traveller aged 61, who has declared cardiomyopathy and is travelling to Spain for 7 nights.
-Price is correct as of October 2020.
+* Price is based on 1 traveller aged 61, who has declared Osteoporosis and is travelling to France for 7 nights.
+The price is correct as of October 2023.
 Prices may vary according to your individual requirements.